NC Cardinal Support and Staff Education

 3. Enter the new purchase order name.

-If the new purchase order name is unique for the ordering agency, the purchase order will be updated to reflect the new name.
 If the purchase order name is not unique for the ordering agency, the purchase order will not be updated with the new name.
 Instead, the user will see the Duplicate Purchase Order Name Warning Dialog within the purchase order.

 When a duplicate purchase order name is detected during the renaming of an existing purchase order, the user may: